If God Will Send His Angels: "Sunday Bloody Sunday (Live from Sarajevo)"

 The performance of "Sunday Bloody Sunday" was recorded live at the band's PopMart show at Sarajevo, Bosnia-Herzegovina on 23 September 1997.
 Because Bono lost his voice early in the show, guitarist the Edge sang the song, accompanied only by his guitar.
 It is a quiet, pensive performance of the song, a stark contrast from the fiery original on War.

 This was the first time the song was performed this way, replacing Edge's nightly karaoke song in the set (with the exception of the immediately subsequent shows in Thessaloniki, Greece and Tel Aviv, Israel, this set list change would continue until the end of the PopMart tour).

 "Mofo (Romin Mix)"

 This version of the song was remixed by Johnny Moy.

 Alternative versions

-There are three versions of this song:
+There are four versions of this song: